edgeimpulse/courseware-embedded-machine-learning/README.md

 3. Describe challenges associated with running machine learning algorithms on embedded systems
 4. Describe broadly how a mathematical model can be used to generalize trends in data
 5. Explain how the training process results from minimizing a loss function
-6. Describe why datsets should be broken up into training, validation, and test sets
+6. Describe why datasets should be broken up into training, validation, and test sets
 7. Explain how overfitting occurs and how to identify it
 8. Demonstrate the ability to train a dense neural network using Keras and TensorFlow